What does Trump's return to White House mean for South Korea?

 When Harris vowed not to "cozy up to" tyrants and dictators like Kim, Trump countered that "getting along" with him is a "good thing," suggesting that he would engage with North Korea if reelected.

-Trump's "America First" approach could also impact multilateral diplomacy, potentially reducing American engagement in global affairs.
+Trump's "America First" approach and protectionist policies could also affect multilateral diplomacy, potentially leading to reduced American engagement in global affairs.
 He has consistently criticized multilateral commitments, saying, "We have long been taken advantage of by other countries.
 And think of it.
 Oftentimes, these other countries are considered so-called allies."

 For this reason, South Korea would have difficulties coordinating with the international community and gaining multilateral backing without U.S. support in maintaining regional peace and stability.
 This would be critical, especially given the deepening military ties between North Korea and Russia, which led to Pyongyang's recent troop deployment to Moscow to support its war in Ukraine.

-With potential shifts in U.S. foreign policy priorities, South Korea's efforts toward North Korea's denuclearization could also falter, requiring Seoul to come up with new diplomatic strategies amid the potential weakening of collective global coordination.
+As U.S. foreign policy is likely to undergo major shifts and overhauls with changes in priorities, South Korea's efforts toward North Korea's denuclearization could falter, requiring Seoul to come up with new diplomatic strategies amid the potential weakening of collective global coordination.

 Under the previous Trump administration, the U.S. withdrew from several international agreements, such as the Paris Climate Agreement, the Trans-Pacific Partnership, and UNESCO, although he may engage in selective, cost-effective alliances, as long as they align with U.S. interests.